Fabber12/water-graphene/README.md

 ## Thermal Boundary Resistance (TBR)

-This section explains how to set up equilibration → transient LAMMPS runs that yield the raw quantities required to determine the Kapitza resistance  at the graphene–water interface.
-Post‑processing is left to the user.
+This section explains how to set up LAMMPS runs that yield the raw quantities required to determine the Kapitza resistance at the graphene–water interface.

 ### Overview

-A pristine graphene sheet is functionalised with a user‑defined fraction of hydroxyl groups using `add_OH.m`.
-The functionalised sheet and a water slab are merged and equilibrated to produce a relaxed configuration.
-The relaxed system is run in NVE with heat flux imposed.
+A pristine graphene sheet is functionalised with a user-defined fraction of hydroxyl groups using `add_OH.m`.
+The resulting functionalised sheet is combined with a water box and equilibrated to yield a relaxed configuration (`lammps/equilibration` folder).
+A temperature difference is then imposed between the graphene oxide and the water, allowing the graphene's energy and system's temperature evolution to be tracked for TBR evaluation (`lammps/transient` folder).

 ### Directory Structure